 It has been proven, for example, that people who have habitually drunk water from wells are more likely to develop this disease.

 There are suspicions that people with relatives who suffer or have suffered from this disease are more likely to develop it.
 It seems that there are people who, from birth, have less neuronal wealth in the substantia nigra and who, with the normal wear and tear produced by age, have greater options to suffer it.

 As for race, it has been found that there is a higher percentage of people with Parkinson's in Europe and the United States than in Asia.
 In Africa, the percentage is much lower than in Asia, so one might think at first that the black race is less susceptible to this disease.
 However, studies conducted in the United States show that the percentage of patients in this country between blacks and whites is the same, which goes to show that it is not a matter of race, but rather of some external factor that triggers the illness.

 Before the onset of symptoms which can make us think the possible existence of this disease a visit to the doctor is necessary.
 Proper diagnose is done by physical and neurological examinations.

 Parkinson's disease can not be cured.
-The medicine has the ability to manage a variety of medications that are intended to increase dopamine levels in the body.
-Others provide even treat disease-related symptoms.
+The medicine has the ability to manage a variety of medications that are intended to increase dopamine levels in the body (medication levodopa).
+Others provide treatment to the disease-related symptoms.

 Natural treatment of Parkinson's disease